jadecobra/python_tdd_exercises/source/classes/test_classes.rst

   the terminal shows all tests passed

-* then I change the definition to explicitly state the parent object_
+* then I change the definition to explicitly state the parent :ref:`object<classes>`

   .. code-block:: python